From observations to complexity of quantum states via unsupervised learning

 Although long-time states show volume law entanglement entropy \cite{calabrese2005,alba18}, local observables are (for most practical purposes) determined by a few Lagrange parameters $\lambda_i$.
 Our goal is to detect these simple parametrizations.

-We generate GGEs with randomly drawn Lagrange multipliers using exact diagonalization techniques for the QIM \eqref{eq:ising_hamiltonian} at $h_x=0.6J$, $h_z=0$ with system size $L=12$.
-For each of these density matrices we compute the expectation values of all Pauli strings up to support $|\mathcal S|=3$, and we separate these samples into a training and a test data set \cite{SM}.
+To benchmark the utility of our approach to analyze such characteristics of long-time states, \neww{ \neww{Fig.~\ref{fig:dynamics_scheme}(i)}, we do not perform an actual time evolution but instead} generate training data from GGEs with randomly drawn Lagrange multipliers $\lambda_i\in[-2,2]$ using exact diagonalization techniques for the QIM \eqref{eq:ising_hamiltonian} at $h_x=0.6J$, $h_z=0$ with system size $N=12$.
+Each sampled $\boldsymbol\lambda$, yields a training data element with expectation values of all Pauli strings up to support $|\mathcal S|=3$, and we separate these samples into training and test sets, see SM \cite{SM}.
 Fig.~\ref{fig:fig1}b displays the test errors, Eq.~\eqref{eq:reconstruction_loss}, achieved after training for different numbers of charges $N_C$ included in the GGEs.
 We see that the error drops rapidly with an increasing number of latent variables $N_L$ as long as $N_L<N_C$; for $N_L\geq N_C$ the curves level off in all cases.
 This behavior of the test error is expected because $N_C$ is the minimal number of independent variables needed for encoding the GGE data.
 The change of slope becomes more distinct with larger training data sets \cite{SM}.

-We can compare the autoencoder's dimensional reduction to an alternative way of computing the intrinsic dimension $I_d$ of data \cite{wold87,borg05,balasubramanian02,van08,mcinnes18,levina04,campadelli15,facco17,mendes20,lopez18}, using a nearest neighbor method \cite{facco17}, where one calculates the distribution $f(\mu)$ of the ratio of distances to the next-nearest and nearest neighbour, $\mu=r_2(\boldsymbol{x})/r_1(\boldsymbol{x})$.
-For data points that are locally uniformly distributed on an $I_d$ dimensional hypersphere, $f(\mu)=I_d \mu^{-I_d-1}$ \cite{SM}.
-We can determine $I_d$ by fitting $f(\mu)$ to the input data for the encoder.
-For $N_C=1,2$ data, $I_d\approx N_C$.
-However, for $N_C=3$ we get $I_d\approx 3$ or $I_d\approx 2$, depending on the scale $\mu$ \cite{SM}.
-The approach using autoencoders not only seems more robust, it also reveals further information beyond the minimal number of independent variables, as we discuss in the following.